rexsimiloluwah/scrapix-cli/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

 ### Description
 `Scrapix` is an interactive CLI for scraping and downloading Google images easily.
 The core of this CLI is the [images-scraper](https://www.npmjs.com/package/images-scraper) package, which uses a puppeteer-based headless browser to automatically search and return the URLs of the images.
-This `scrapix` CLI primarily helps developers and non-developers to build image datasets for computer vision tasks i.e. image classification, object detection, face recognition.
+This `scrapix` CLI can help developers and non-developers to build image datasets for computer vision tasks i.e. image classification, object detection, face recognition.

 ### Installation
 ```bash